tinyBigGAMES/Tiger/README.md

 Join our [Discord](https://discord.gg/Wb6z8Wam7p) to discuss development, ask questions, or share what you're building with Tiger.

+## 💙 Like What You See?

+Tiger is a labor of love, built in the open.
+If it saves you time or sparks an idea:

+- ⭐ **Star the repo** to help others find it
+- 🗣️ **Spread the word** on social media or your blog
+- 💬 **Join us on Discord** to share what you're building

+Your support keeps the project alive!

 ## 📄 License

 Tiger is licensed under the **Apache License 2.0**.
 See [LICENSE](https://github.com/tinyBigGAMES/Tiger/tree/main?tab=License-1-ov-file#readme) for details.